scheemik/hammerspoon_window_arranger/README.md

 first Space on the Right Screen.
 Move *Mail* to the second Space on the Right screen.

+Some of the operations on Spaces cause Mission Control to open and close, which creates a lot of motion.
+You just have to ignore it for now.

 ## What it doesn't do
 - Preserve the window size and position